elgatosf/streamdeck-kit-ipad/README.md

 <img src="Documentation/_images/layout_sd_plus_device.png" alt="A screenshot of a Stream Deck +, showing increasing numbers on it's buttons" width="200" />

-For instructions on how to react to state changes, refer to [Stateful Layouts](Documentation/Layout/Stateful.md).
+For instructions on how to react to state changes, refer to [Handling state changes](Documentation/Layout/Stateful.md).

 ### Utilizing the Simulator